NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Tunnel Rat.md

 Your incredibly small bones allow you to easily compress your body and squeeze through gaps.
-You gain the [[Feats/Quick Squeeze|Quick Squeeze]] feat as a bonus feat, even if you aren't trained in Acrobatics.
+You gain the [[Quick Squeeze|Quick Squeeze]] feat as a bonus feat, even if you aren't trained in Acrobatics.
 Tight spaces not tight enough to require the Squeeze action aren't difficult terrain for you.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*